seanleong339/tp/docs/DeveloperGuide.md

     2. Test case: `addjob jt/Devops Engineer a/59 Hougang Road Blk 38 q/Bachelors in Computer Science pos/ft sal/3000-4000 `
         Expected: No Jobs will be added.
 The error message for wrong command format will be shown in the status window.

-### Marking an Applicant
-1. Marking an Applicant in applicant list
-    1. Test case: `markapplicant 1 s/accepted`
-       Expected: The first applicant in the applicant list is marked as accepted.
-The updated applicant status followed by details of the applicant is shown in the status message.

-    2. Test case: `markapplicant 1 s/complete`
-       Expected: No applicant will be marked.
-An error message with the correct command usage will be shown.
-Status remains the same.

-    3. Other incorrect delete commands to try: `markapplicant`, `markapplicant x` , `...` (where x is an integer larger than the list size or a non-positive integer)<br>
-       Expected: Similar to previous.

 ### Finding a Job
 1. Find a Job in job list give job title or job id